 Other sectors of the economy are already starting to experience exactly this.
 After a couple years of limited inventory due to supply chain disruptions coupled with increased consumer spending on goods, retailers like Walmart and Target now have warehouses of unwanted merchandise as spending sharply shifted from goods to services (like travel).
 Following scant sales the last couple of years, many retailers have now warned of weaker-than-expected revenue outlooks for the second half of the year and prepared investors for lower profits as they mark-down unwanted items to get rid of surplus inventory.

-At present, that shift is benefitting Walt Disney World, as one such provider of services.
+At present, that shift has been benefitting Walt Disney World, as one such provider of services.
 Consumers continue to make up for lost vacations, with TSA reporting new 2-year highs on a regular basis (despite air travel disruptions).
 However, the same macroeconomic factors that have led to a slowdown in other types of spending will likely catch up to services soon.
-This summer could be the last hurrah for the ongoing travel boom.
+This holiday season could be the last hurrah for the ongoing travel boom.

 If or when it does, Walt Disney World will react accordingly.
 The company is not somehow magically immune to economic conditions.
 We’ve addressed this countless times in the past, but to reiterate: Disney charges what the market will bear.
 They don’t hold off on price increases as a nice gesture to guests.
 Conversely, the company cannot simply choose to charge more to “recoup” money lost during the closure.